Skip to Content

 Q: Do I need to buy a laptop?

-No. All full-time undergraduate students receive a fully-loaded laptop that is upgraded after two years and kept after graduation.
-This laptop is part of the Mobile Computing program and allows state of the art technology to be integrated into the curriculum.
+No. All full-time undergraduate students receive a University-issued laptop, which they can keep after graduation.
+This laptop is part of the Mobile Computing program and allows state-of-the-art technology to be integrated into the curriculum.

 Q: What is PirateNet?